Quantized Strings and Instantons in Holography: Worldsheet instantons in the Green-Schwarz formulation

 and the corresponding degeneracies are $d_\lambda = 2l+1$.
 Therefore the logarithmic of the functional determinant can be written as

 where we have reindexed the sum $l= j-1/2$.
 For the fermions, we do not have eigenfunctions of the Dirac operator $L{\cal D}$ in the usual sense as the eigenvalues turn out to be `eigenmatrices' \cite{Pufu:2013vpa}.
-Nevertheless, the logarithmic of the fermionic functional determinant can be written down in a similar manner as for the bosons
+Nevertheless, the logarithm of the fermionic functional determinant can be written down in a similar manner as for the bosons.
+The spectrum, however, depends on the charge of the fermions with respect to the monopole such that (see Appendix \ref{App: Fermionic monopole harmonics} for the details)\footnote{We thank Matteo Beccaria for pointing out an error in the first version.}

+Note that when $q\rightarrow 0$ the spectrum indeed only depends on $M_f^2$, and not the individual values of $m_1$ and $m_2$, as mentioned above.

 The infinite sums in \eqref{bosonsum} and \eqref{fermionsum} diverge and must be regularized.
 In order to treat both fermionic and bosonic sums simultaneously, we bring them in the form

 by identifying the starting value $p$ of each sum